ing-bank/lion/docs/components/select-rich/use-cases.md

 <lion-option .modelValue="${ value: 'red', checked: false }">Red</lion-option>
 ```

-Note, when rendering with the help of the `cache` function imported from `lit/directives/cache.js`, setting model for `lion-select-rich` by `.modelValue` is not fully supported.
-Consider setting the model by `choiceValue` property instead.
-See [Setting model by `choiceValue` property](#setting-model-by-choicevalue-property) for more details.
+Note, when rendering with the help of the `cache` function imported from `lit/directives/cache.js`, setting model by
+the `modelValue` property is not fully supported.
+Consider setting the model by the `choiceValue` property instead.
+See [Setting model by `choiceValue` property](#setting-model-by-the-choicevalue-property) for more details.

-### Setting model by `choiceValue` property
+### Setting model by the `choiceValue` property

 You can set the model for each option, providing the value and the checked status as follows: